 8. What kind of SRI options does Educators Financial Group offer?

 Educators offers SRI options in the Canadian and Global Equities space, as well as Canadian Fixed Income category.
+Our Money Market and Monthly Income Funds also qualify.
 Beyond our SRI offering, the screening process for all of our funds (and fund managers) is very rigorous.
 We monitor for such things as performance and value (for the fee) to ensure our clients are getting a diverse portfolio of quality investment options that meet their specific financial objectives.
 Beyond providing SRI options, we work hard to ensure the majority of the funds we offer fall within the six key PRIs.